 What to Wear on Top: Layer 1

 Going someplace warm?
 Choose a pretty cami, tank top, or short-sleeved T-shirt.
-Make it a long-sleeved undershirt if you're heading for a cool destination.
+Make it a long-sleeved undershirt as your base layer if you're heading for a cool destination.
 Same goes for the groom.

 What to Wear on Top: Layer 2